-Acer unveiled at least 20 new computer models to the press earlier this month, spanning its Acer, Gateway and eMachines brands.
+Jersey City.
+N.J. — Acer unveiled at least 20 new computer models to the press last night, spanning the Acer, Gateway and eMachines brands.

 The AspireRevo, which can attach to the back of an LCD monitor or flat-panel HDTV, is being positioned as a home multimedia device.
 If offers high frame-rate DirectX 10 gaming driven by the 3-D capability of Windows Vista Premium as well as 1080p HD video playback.
 It incorporates 802.11b/g Wi-Fi and a gigabyte Ethernet connection.

 A gaming bundle, including 3-D motion game controller will also be offered, Acer said.

 The net-top is available with either a Serial ATA hard drive or a solid-state drive (SSD).

 SSDs, which are more energy-efficient than common hard drives, also appear in new premium thin and light laptops that were also premiered.